vektor-inc/vk-blocks/readme.txt

 == Changelog ==

+= 1.52.0 =
+[ Specification Change ] Add multiple length units.
+[ Specification Change ][ Custom CSS (Pro) ] Changed specification to output CSS wrapped by .editor-styles-wrapper in block editor.
+[ Specification Change ][ Custom Block Style Setting (Pro) ] Changed the specification to save the CSS wrapped in .editor-styles-wrapper and output that CSS in the block editor.
+[ Specification Change ][ Outer( Pro ) ] When the block is made full width, the class name of "alignfull" will be given.
+[ Bug Fix ][ Custom CSS (Pro) ] Fix PHP 8.1 warning
+[ Bug fix ][ Slider ] Allow 0 to be entered in numeric form.
+[ Bug fix ][ Slider ] Fix content width under case of use .is-layout-constrained and editor screen [ other ] Removed unused display_vk_block_template option value.

 = 1.51.0 =
 [ Improvement ][ Balloon ] Improvement to allow any number of registrations in admin.